lunarc/lunarc_docs/docs/guides/applications/MATLAB.md

 ![Code example](../../images/Code_example.png "Start window")

-We’ll use the batch command again, but since we’re running a parallel job, we’ll also specify a MATLAB Pool.
+We’ll use the batch command again, but since we’re running a parallel job, we’ll also specify a MATLAB Parallel Pool.

 ```matlab
 % Get a handle to the cluster